 Sports Attack, located in Reno, NV, can typically deliver a machine in the U.S. within 5-10 business days.

 What type of assembly is necessary upon first receipt of my new Total Attack and are there any special tools required?

 Our volleyball machines can be assembled in less than one hour.
 Easy-to-follow instructions are included in our manual; all you will need are two standard wrenches, (1/2″ and 7/16″).

 What is the warranty on the Total Attack volleyball machines?
-What is the warranty on the Junior pitching machine?

 All sports training equipment manufactured by Sports Attack is warranted against defects in materials and workmanship for a period of five (5) years from the date of original purchase, with the following exceptions: throwing wheels are warranted for two (2) years; electronic controller is warranted for two (2) years; and, the throwing wheel motors are warranted for two (2) years.

 How long has Sports Attack been in business producing sports training machines?